 Following the success of Romance/Romance, Scott Bakula was cast in a new television series, Quantum Leap, opposite veteran character actor Dean Stockwell.
 He played Sam, a scientist who gets transported into another time, another place and another person's body in each episode.
 He earned numerous accolades for his work on the series, including a Golden Globe Award and four Emmy Award nominations.
 The show also proved to be quite popular with television audiences, lasting for five seasons.
 In addition to starring on the series, Bakula worked behind the camera, serving as a director for several episodes.

 During the run of Quantum Leap, Bakula also took on some film roles.
 He appeared in the 1990 comedy Sibling Rivalry with Kirstie Alley, Bill Pullman and Carrie Fisher.
 The following year, Bakula again showed his humorous side, in the sports comedy Unnecessary Roughness.
 He tackled more movie parts after Quantum Leap ended in 1993, but none matched his television success.

 For several years, Bakula had a recurring role on the hit sitcom Murphy Brown, playing Candice Bergen's love interest.
-He then starred in his own show, the short-lived spy series Mr. & Mrs. Smith, from 1996 to 1997.
-Bakula had better luck with science-fiction fare, starring in Star Trek: Enterprise beginning in 2001.
+He then starred on his own show, the short-lived spy series Mr. & Mrs. Smith, from 1996 to 1997.
+Bakula had better luck with science-fiction fare, starring on Star Trek: Enterprise beginning in 2001.
 In this prequel to the original Star Trek series, he played Captain Jonathan Archer and commanded the spaceship Enterprise in its early days.
 The syndicated series ran for four seasons.